Clarissa-Bot/Clarissa/README.md

 # What's new?
 Randomizer in bot_learn was fixed.
 We added cpk manager for installing, running, packaging, and making Clarissa applications.
 Also, now App.py will be written to new applications, so be sure to update your app by including it.
 We also had done some minor refinements and changes, including new binary files for Windows and Linux that will later be embedded into the PATH environment.

+# How do I make an app for this?
 To make a new app, run:
 cpk make APP_NAME